Ancient Greece never really declined. But it did fall.

 The time period called Ancient Greece is considered by some historians to begin with the Greek Dark Ages around 1100 BC (the Dorians) and end when Rome conquered Greece in 146 BC.
 Other historians start with the 776 BC Greek Olympic Games, after ancient Greece had formed themselves into hundreds of independent Greek city-states, each with their own way of doing things.
 It's safe to say that the ancient Greek culture covered a lot of years.
 Ancient Greece was at its pinnacle from 776 BC to 146 BC.
 For a very short period of time, within that pinnacle, the ancient Greek city-states were pulled together under one rule - not their own rule, but the rule of Alexander the Great.

-The ancient Romans: About two hundred years later, in 146 BC, the ancient Romans attacked the ancient Greeks at the Battle of Corinth.
+The ancient Romans: The Romans attacked the ancient Greeks at the Battle of Corinth.
 The Romans won.
-But the Romans loved the Greek culture, especially the Greek gods and Greek myths.
-The Romans adopted all the gods and all the myths, changing them a bit to reflect the Roman way of life.
+But the Romans loved the Greek culture, especially the Greek gods and Greek myths, just like Alexander.
+The Romans adopted all the Greek gods and all the myths, changing them a bit to reflect the Roman way of life.
 As long as the ancient Greeks agreed to consider Rome in charge, the Greeks were free to mostly manage themselves.
 Even their language remained the same.
 Once again, the ancient Greek culture survived.
-In fact, it expanded - as the Romans expanded into Europe, they brought with them the Greek culture, which they claimed was the Roman culture.
+In fact, it expanded - as the Romans expanded into Europe, they brought with them the Greek culture, which by then they claimed was the Roman culture.
 (The Romans often did that - adopt something, and then pretend it was Roman all along.)